Employment / 24-month STEM OPT Extension

 How to Apply

-Step 1: View the STEM OPT: Eligbility & How to Apply video for an overview of the application process.
+Step 1: View the STEM OPT: Eligibility & How to Apply video for an overview of the application process.

 Step 2: Submit Your STEM Extension Request and Form I-983 to ISS

 - Download and complete Form I-983 with your STEM eligible employer.
-Refer to Guidelines for Completing Form I-983 while completing the form.
-Electronic signatures on I-983 are not accepted.
+Refer to Guidelines for Completing Form I-983 while filling out the form.
+Electronic signatures on pages 1,2 and 4 are not acceptable; only signatures written with pen are valid.

 - Submit the ISS 24-Month STEM OPT Extension Request Form and upload your Form I-983.